BilledTrain380/sporttag-psa/docs/_i18n/en/user-guide/users.md

 ![add user]({{ site.baseurl_root }}/img/user-guide/users/add-user.png){: .img-fluid}

-This action will open a form to add a new user.
+This action will open a dialog to add a new user.

 ## Delete User